Lecture Notes in Cosmology: Power spectrum for tensor perturbations

 Thus, we can write:

-Now, since $\Pi_{ij,lm}^*(\hat{k}) = \Pi_{lm,ij}(\hat{k})$, i.e. complex conjugation amounts to exchange the couple $ij$ with $lm$, it is not difficult to conclude that $A$ is a real number.
-In order to determine which number, consider the normalisation used in Eq.~\eqref{normalizationpolarizationGW}.
+Now, since $\Pi_{ij,lm}^*(\hat{k}) = \Pi_{lm,ij}(\hat{k})$, i.e., complex conjugation amounts to exchanging the couple $ij$ with $lm$, it is not difficult to conclude that $A$ is a real number.
+In order to determine which number, consider the normalization used in Eq.~\eqref{normalizationpolarizationGW}.
 If we set $\hat{k} = \hat{z}$ in our improved ansatz above and choose $i = j = l = m = 1$, we get:

 Therefore, we can conclude that: